Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Read Full Review: DR. J Professional HI-04 1080P Review

-This versatile product is often listed near the top of its class in best mini projector reviews.
-It matches our top pick, the Vankyo, in terms of claimed bulb life, contrast ratio and brightness.
+This versatile product is often listed near the top of its class in the best mini projector reviews.
+It matches our top pick, the Vankyo, in terms of claimed bulb life, contrast ratio, and brightness.
 Though it is capable of 1080p HD with certain applications, it lists a native resolution of 1280×720.

 Award: BEST PORTABLE